jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] I think the main parts may become more obvious from the article list if I merge together more articles into one.
 - [x] System Command Call Notations:
     - [x] 4 smaller, 3 larger
-    - [x] Not sure if for the size of them I would merge them together.
+    - [x] Not sure if for the size of them I might merge them together.
     - [x] It is kind of one topic.
 - [x] ~~Misc topics at the end:~~
     - [x] ~~Not sure yet if merging is appropriate.~~